 Picture this common scenario.
-Grigori, a Russian customer who has recently bought one of your products online, is confused by the instructions and wants to speak to your customer service department.
-He calls up the phone number, but when he gets through, finds there is no one in the office who can speak Russian.
+Roberto, an Italian customer who has recently bought one of your products online, is confused by the instructions and wants to speak to your customer service department.
+He calls up the phone number, but when he gets through, finds there is no one in the office who can speak Italian.
 He tries to get by in his broken English, but eventually gives up in frustration.

 This is an all-too-common scenario when companies begin selling their products internationally.
 Unable to provide support in all their target customers’ languages, they lose out on potential repeat business, customers are left frustrated, and their reputation takes a hit.